paulbricman/secondbrain/_notes/_buffer.md

 Planning trajectory in memetic space, the mere idea Perihelion and aphelion formalize optimization based on orbits?
 Abstract dimensions projected on space (consciousness, time, ideology)

+Persona/Ndoli duplicate might help one see their own flaws better, due to the objectivity